-Standard shape and size of specimens is required for carrying out the different tests.
-It took resource like time, labour and machine to prepare the specimens according to some fixed standards.
+Standard shape and size of specimens are required for carrying out the different tests.
+It took a resource like time, labour and machine to prepare the specimens according to some fixed standards.

-Each specimen had go through various machining process to come into standard shape and size.
+Each specimen had to go through various machining process to come into standard shape and size.
 All process for each test is discussed below in complete details.